ElektraInitiative/libelektra/src/plugins/ruby/README.md

 ## Known Issues

-The plugin might cause a SIGSEGV crash on application shutdown.
+- The plugin might cause a SIGSEGV crash on application shutdown.
 This is a result of missing RubyVM de initialization, which is silently ignored as we can't determine if the Ruby VM is still needed or not (libelektra might be used by an Ruby application).
+- The plugin does not work correctly with Ruby version managers like `rbenv` or `rvm` and is intended to be used with the Ruby ecosystem installed in system context.
+- Automated test cases are missing